-2018 Base Salaries
+2019 Base Salaries

-Effective as of January 1, 2018, the annual base salaries for Mr. Miller, Dr. Mahmoud, Mr. Gibbs, and Mr. Goldan were increased to \$551,668, \$450,883, \$397,838 and \$360,500, respectively.
-Mr. Marino's annual base salary was increased to \$395,000 effective as of February 1, 2018.
+Effective as of January 1, 2019, the annual base salaries for Mr. Miller, Dr. Mahmoud and Mr. Marino were increased to \$600,049, \$475,005, and 406,850, respectively.
 Mr. Goldan's annual base salary was increased to \$403,760 effective as of November 16, 2018.

-Non-Equity Incentive Plan Compensation
+Non-Equity Incentive Plan Compensation and Bonus

 Each of our executive officers is eligible to receive an annual performance bonus based on the achievement of corporate objectives as determined by our Board of Directors or a committee thereof.
 Each executive officer is assigned a target bonus expressed as a percentage of his base salary.
-Actual bonus payments may be higher or lower than the target bonus amount, as determined by our Board of Directors, or a committee thereof.
-The target bonus amounts for 2018 for Mr. Miller and Dr. Mahmoud were 60% and 50%, respectively, and 45% for Messrs.
-Gibbs, Goldan and Marino.
-For 2018, each of the executive officers were eligible for annual performance bonuses based on the achievement of corporate objectives, consisting primarily of: (i) meeting 2018 revenue targets from the commercialization of XHANCE; (ii) managing our expenses to budget and meeting 2018 earnings targets; (iii) continuing development of XHANCE, including for the additional indication of chronic sinusitis; (iv) expanding our pipeline for both existing and new products, including evaluating potential partnership opportunities; (v) expanding business infrastructure and processes to support the commercialization of XHANCE; and (vi) maintaining a positive Company culture.
-Each of the foregoing objectives were achieved other than the 2018 net revenue target, resulting in each executive receiving 60% of his target bonus for 2018.
-Actual bonus amounts paid with respect to 2018 are reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above.
+The target bonus amounts for 2019 for Mr. Miller and Dr. Mahmoud were 65% and 50%, respectively, and 45% for Messrs.
+Goldan and Marino.
+Actual bonus payments may be 0-150% of the target bonus amount based on the level of achievement of corporate objectives for the year, as determined by our Board of Directors or Compensation Committee.
+For 2019, the corporate objectives, consisting primarily of: (i) meeting 2019 revenue targets from the commercialization of XHANCE; (ii) managing our expenses to budget; (iii) continuing development of XHANCE, including for the additional indication of chronic sinusitis, and pursuing additional manuscript publications; (iv) expanding our pipeline for both existing and new products, including evaluating potential partnership opportunities; (v) improvement in business processes to support a public commercial-stage company; and (vi) maintaining a positive Company culture.
+In the first quarter of 2020, our Compensation Committee assessed our level of achievement of these objectives.
+Based on its assessment, our Compensation Committee determined that the level of achievement was 103.34% and, as a result, each of our executives received 103.34% of his target bonus for 2019.
+Actual bonus amounts paid with respect to 2019 are reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above.
+In addition, Mr. Marino received a special bonus in the amount of \$100,000 for his superior contributions in 2019, which is reflected in the "Bonus" column of the Summary Compensation Table above.

-Option Awards Granted During 2018
+Option Awards Granted During 2019